 Scuba knit is synthetic.
 The scuba knit for my dress is 94 percent polyester and 6 percent spandex.
 It has about 75 percent stretch on the cross grain and about 20 percent stretch on the grain.

-The surface of scuba knit is smooth and moderately slippery.
-Scuba has medium to high drape and a nice spring to it.
+The surface of scuba knit is smooth, moderately slippery, and spongey.
+Scuba has medium drape and a nice spring to it.

 My scuba knit Victory Patterns Jackie easily charges with static electricity (a common trait of poly).
 A mist with water takes care of static.
 A dryer sheet probably also would do the trick.

 I think scuba knit would be great for a pencil skirt, especially a scuba with a loud pattern.
 It would hug your hips just the right way AND obscure pantyline.
 Scuba also could modernize a moto jacket or blazer.
 Stretchy scuba knit sometimes is used for swimwear.
 As a straight top, though, scuba probably would be too heavy.

 Notions and more for sewing scuba knits